 An introduction to the principles and practices of individual and group testing in aptitude, intelligence, interest, and personality.
 Theory, construction, evaluation, interpretation, uses, and limits of psychological tests are emphasized.
 Specific topics include reliability, validity, norms, test construction, and selection.
 EXPECTATION: PSYC 2440 strongly recommended.
 PREREQUISITE: PSYC 2000.
 OFFERED: Sem.
 I, 2020-21.

 3330 Cognitive Psychology

 An examination of the theoretical and empirical consideration of cognitive processes.
-Topics include preconscious and conscious processing, memory models, problem-solving, and language.
+Topics include attention, memory, problem-solving, and language.
 Corresponding topics from neuroscience will also be included.

 PREREQUISITE: PSYC 2000.
 OFFERED: Sem.
 II.